The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Results

-In Figure~\ref{fig:PSBs_IR}, we show the mid-infrared (MIR) and near-infrared (NIR) luminosities for the selected PSBs in \firebox.
+In Figure~\ref{fig:PSBs_IR}, we show the mid-infrared (MIR) and near-infrared (NIR) luminosities for the PSBs selected in \firebox.
 Specifically, luminosities are computed as the total rest-frame emission ($\nu\,L_\nu$) of the target galaxies at a given wavelength.
-We show MIR luminosities at the rest-frame wavelength of $24$ $\mu$m and NIR luminosities at the rest-frame wavelength of $2$ $\mu$m.
-Additionally, we also show the MIR and NIR luminosities at the same observed-frame wavelengths, i.e. at $12-14.1$ $\mu$m for MIR luminosities and $1-1.2$ $\mu$m for NIR luminosities, depending on the redshift of the sources.
-The MIR emission at rest-frame $24$ $\mu$m is a proxy for SFR \citep[see, e.g.,][]{Calzetti2013}, while the NIR $2$ $\mu$m emission is a proxy for stellar mass \citep[e.g.,][]{Conroy2013}.
-In general, \true PSBs have lower $24$ $\mu$m luminosities than impostor PSBs in \firebox with similar NIR luminosities, i.e., lower SFR at fixed stellar mass.
-By contrast, impostor PSBs and non-PSB star-forming galaxies have similar MIR luminosities for a given NIR luminosity.
-The near-to-mid infrared ratio may thus be used to distinguish observationally between \true PSB and PSB impostors.
-Using logistic regression on \firebox PSBs, we determine that the optimal near-to-mid infrared ratio $\mathcal{R}_{\rm IR}$ to separate \true PSBs and impostor PSBs is $\mathcal{R}_{\rm IR}\simeq 3.85\times 10^{3}$ for rest-frame MIR and NIR bands and of $\mathcal{R}_{\rm IR}\simeq 2.5\times 10^{4}$ using the corresponding observed-frame bands.
-With the observed-frame bands, the separation is less accurate than with rest-frame bands, due to the different redshift of the sources presented here.
+The MIR luminosities are computed at the rest-frame wavelength of $24$ $\mu$m ($L_{24\mu\mathrm{m}}$) and NIR luminosities at the rest-frame wavelength of $2$ $\mu$m ($L_{2\mu\mathrm{m}}$).
+The MIR emission at rest-frame $24$ $\mu$m is generally a proxy for SFR \citep[see, e.g.,][]{Calzetti2013}, while the NIR $2$ $\mu$m emission gives an approximated estimate for stellar mass \citep[e.g.,][]{Conroy2013}.
+In general, PSBs with low SFRs (specifically, with $\mathrm{sSFR}<3\times 10^{-11}~\mathrm{yr}^{-1}$ for $\tavg = 20\Myr$) have lower $24$ $\mu$m luminosities than star-forming, impostor PSBs in \firebox with similar NIR luminosities, due to their lower intrinsic SFR at fixed stellar mass.
+By contrast, impostor PSBs and non-PSB star-forming galaxies have similar MIR luminosities at a given NIR luminosity.
+The near-to-mid infrared ratio may thus be used to distinguish observationally between truly low-SFR PSBs and impostor PSB.
+Using logistic regression on our fiducial PSB sample in \firebox, we determine that the optimal near-to-mid infrared ratio $\mathcal{R}_{\rm IR}$ to separate low-SFR PSBs and star-forming PSBs.
+Specifically, by weighting each galaxy by the number of projections in which it is selected as a PSB, logistic regression yields the best linear separation for:

+where we report the bootstrapped median value with 16th to 84th percentiles uncertainties.
+To summarise, \textit{we propose that the near-to-mid infrared luminosity ratio $\mathcal{R}_{\rm IR}$ may help distinguish impostors from true PSBs.}